duncantl/CodeAnalysis/Topics/topics.md

 ### Functions

 1. Refactoring functions to smaller, more modular functions
-1. [LAST] [Nick] Extract functions defined inside functions that do not modify the shared variables.
+1. [Mostly done] [Duncan] Extract functions defined inside functions that do not modify the shared variables.
 To allow testing.
+   See Topics/extractFunctions/.
+   (DTL: I needed this for another purpose so implemented it.
+We had it as LAST, but different considerations arose.)
 1. [basics done] findGlobals() alternative that handles, e.g.,  pkg::fun as a single entity and not ::, pkg, fun.
    See explorations/findGlobals.R.
 (Nick: also done in rstatic, see